Skip to content

 All vaccinesVaccine

-Hepatitis A is a highly contagious liver infection spread through contaminated food and water.
-The vaccine provides near-complete protection and is recommended for virtually all travellers to developing regions.
+Hepatitis A is the most common vaccine-preventable illness in Canadian travellers.
+Spread through contaminated food and water, it can cause weeks of jaundice and fatigue.
+The vaccine provides near-complete protection and is recommended for virtually all travellers to developing regions — even for resort stays.

 Protects against